 Falling From a Tree On Break

 A pipefitter and his co-workers were on their lunch break and talking about climbing trees as kids.
-Which led naturally, of course, to climbing the nearest tall three they could find.
+Which led naturally, of course, to climbing the nearest tall tree they could find.
 One of the workers made it down safely, but the other was injured when the limb snapped beneath him and fell more than 25 feet.
 He suffered five broken ribs, a cracked right shoulder blade, and a spinal cord injury.

 Tripping Over a Dog